M-Files/Developer-Portal/Samples-And-Libraries/Samples/User-Interface-Extensibility-Framework/AssignToMe/index.md

 1. The code which retrieves the [default property definition for an object type](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectTypeOperations~GetObjectType.html) (used to create the relationships from assignment to object).
 2. The call to [CreateNewObject](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectOperations~CreateNewObject.html).
 3. The call to [CheckIn](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectOperations~CheckIn.html).
+4. We will supply a 16x16 pixel `.png` icon for the command if we are executing within the web.  [.ico file support is significant but less than png](https://en.wikipedia.org/wiki/Comparison_of_web_browsers#Image_format_support).
+In addition, a `.png` of the correct size may be significantly smaller than an `.ico` file which may contain multiple image sizes (lines 46-56).

 Note that <a href="https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~SourceObjectFiles.html">SourceObjectFiles</a> does not <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Asynchronous-API-Programming/#an-important-note-on-supported-object-types">support cloning, so cannot be called in an asynchronous manner on the M-Files Desktop client</a>.
-To resolve this we will <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Platform-Targeting/#checking-the-current-platform">check the platform that the code is executing on</a> and use an asynchronous call on M-Files Web Access (which handles this for us), and a synchronous call on the M-Files Desktop client (lines 312-346).
+To resolve this we will <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Platform-Targeting/#checking-the-current-platform">check the platform that the code is executing on</a> and use an asynchronous call on M-Files Web Access (which handles this for us), and a synchronous call on the M-Files Desktop client (lines 316-350).
 {:.note}

 ```javascript